pirhoo/trotsky/docs/guide/index.md

 ## Installation

 - [Node.js](https://nodejs.org/) version 20 or higher.
-- Terminal for accessing Trotsky via its command line interface (CLI).
+- Terminal for executing your Trotsky script via its command line interface (CLI).

 Trotsky must be installed with your favorite package manager: